noorus/nil/README.md

 Additionally, NIL is capable of receiving direct input from the [G-keys](https://logitech-en-amr.custhelp.com/app/answers/detail/a_id/21506) of certain Logitech Gaming keyboards & mice.

 NIL is single-threaded, buffered and fully listener-based.
-Supported platforms are Windows Vista and newer.
-Windows XP is not supported.

 ### License